DNS-OARC/dnsmeter/README.md

-# DNSPecker
+# DNSMeter
-DNSPecker is a tool for testing performance of nameserver and/or infrastructure around it.
+DNSMeter is a tool for testing performance of nameserver and/or infrastructure around it.
 It generates dns queries and sends them via UDP to a target nameserver and counts the answers.

 features: